-3.3 Survey representativeness 2011
+4.5 Survey representativeness 2013

 The following section summarises the results of various tests on the representativeness of the samples for East Germany and the CEE countries in comparison with the respective basic population.
-For a more detailed description, please see the corresponding methodological notes (IWH 2011).
-For the sample of multinational investors in East Germany (FDI inward and WG MNE inward), we find a distribution that does not differ significantly from the underlying population with regard to the employment size, the ownership structure (full, majority or minority multinational-owned), the sectoral classification measured by NaceRev.2 2-digit codes and the regional distribution at the level of the federal states as well as at the level of 'Raumordnungsregionen' (see Table 2).
-In contrast, we find significant differences for the sectoral distribution, when dividing the groups into an industrial and a service sector.
+For a more detailed description, please see the corresponding methodological note (IWH 2013).
+For the sample of multinational investors in East Germany (FDI inward and WG MNE inward), we find a distribution that differs significantly from the underlying population with regard to the employment size, the ownership structure (full, majority or minority multinational-owned), the sectoral classification measured by NaceRev.2 2-digit codes and the regional distribution at the level of the federal states as well as at the level of 'Raumordnungsregionen' (see Table 2).